-Now that hair above is like half baked cake!
 A lot of peeps agree that hair and it’s styling says a lot about a person.
-Another camp settles on shoes on the same, i personally am in total agreement with both parties.
-I feel that like a jigsaw is your style and image, incomplete without a top to bottom symmetry, all the pieces gotta be in sync.
+Another camp settles on shoes on the same, I personally am in total agreement with both parties.
+I feel that like a jigsaw is your style and image, incomplete without a top to bottom symmetry, all the pieces have to be in sync.

-Am just gonna go straight to the Nairobian girls weave menace and the Nairobian dude weave hate parade!
-A boyfriend once threatened me that he would dump me the day i would put a weave on my head, well i did not put one, i have never anyway, but not because of him but just because am just not ready to put a weave yet!
-Dont get me wrong, if i wanna put one, i will do just that, and on top of that, rock it!
-Some Kenyan girls actually do have good-looking weaves, but question is how many?
-The renown of trend setters all have weaves, i mean check Beyonce, check Tyra, check Keri Hilson, check Brandy, she even got a weave/s company or something like that, check Rihanna, you honestly didn’t think all that was her hair, they call it bonding, am gonna discuss that a bit later.
-Anyway just because most girls are doing them wrong doesn’t mean it’s cool to hate on them all, so now lets see where the problem is!
+Am just going go straight to the Nairobian girls Weave Menace and the Nairobian dude Weave-Hate parade.
+A boyfriend once threatened me that he would dump me the day I would put a weave on my head, well I did not put one, I have never anyway, but not because of him but just because am just not ready to put a weave yet.
+Don’t get me wrong, if I want to put one, I will do just that, and on top of that, rock it!
+Some Kenyan girls actually do have good-looking weaves.
+Renown trend setters all have weaves, I mean check Beyonce, check Tyra, check Keri Hilson, check Brandy, she even got a weave company or something like that.
+Check Rihanna, you honestly didn’t think all that was her hair, they call it bonding, am going to discuss that a bit later.
+Anyway just because most girls are doing them wrong doesn’t mean it’s cool to hate on them all, so now lets see where the problem is.

-It’s rather clear that weaves are ubiquitous in Kenya yet unanimously hated upon, is it the girls to blame, or the pathetic salonists?
-Am gonna go with the girls, if she aint rocking her shit, hate on her not the shit!
-Like shoe size is paramount when buying a pair, so is weave choice when deciding on that hair style!
+It’s rather clear that weaves are ubiquitous in Kenya yet unanimously hated upon, is it the girls to blame, or pathetic salonists?
+Am going to go with the girls, if she aint’ rocking her shit, hate on her not it.
+Like shoe size is paramount when buying a pair, so is weave choice when deciding on that hair style.

 1. The weave type/ hairstyle type

 Weaves are either synthetic or natural/ human hair.
-Synthetic meaning is made out of plastic paraphernalia, and as the name suggests human hair weaves are out of real human heads, of course then processed but yeah you get the point, so if you got human hair weave you can treat it like your hair, i mean tong it, brush it, braid it, wash it, condition it, but women do not do all this on synthetic weaves, a no no, then they stink!
-Synthetic weaves are suitable for braiding/ twisting hairstyles and not flowing styles because it’s definately gonna look fake and might even irritate your face or damage your natural hair!
+If you got human hair weave you can treat it like your hair, tong it, brush it, braid it, wash it, condition it, but women do not do all this on synthetic weaves, they stink.
+Synthetic weaves are suitable for braiding/ twisting hairstyles.

 2. Braiding/ Bonding

-Braiding is when you got the cornrows around your head and the weave is attached/ sewed to your head, thats the kawaida way of weaving if i may say.
+Braiding is when you got the cornrows around your head and the weave is attached/ sewed to your head.
 Then bonding is what most of the weave trend setters do, then here you are wanting to compare your hair to Beyonce’s errrr…… not that easy girl!
-Nway so bonding is when your natural hair is spilt into little portions and the weave is stuck to the portions using wax or a special adhesive glue from the scalp, so in the end your hair and the weave are mixed up together from the scalp, this might chomoa your hair if not done by a professional.
+Nway so bonding is when your natural hair is split into little portions and the weave is stuck to the portions using wax or a special adhesive glue from the scalp, so in the end your hair and the weave are mixed up together from the scalp, this might chomoa your hair if not done by a professional.

-Money and quality weave availability is also a stall around here!
-I mean Tyra has spent up to 3,000 dollars on a wig, a weave even double that, Beyonce has spent up to 10,000 dollars on a weave, of course she has!
-What do you do with all that money if you aint Oprah anyway, so girls you dont gotta have all that money just work with what you got, or rock it!
+BONUS: Money and quality weave availability is also a stall around here.
+I mean Tyra has spent up to 3,000 dollars on a wig, a weave even double that, Beyonce has spent up to 10,000 dollars on a weave.